The Slowskys

 Bill Slowsky in front of his computer, attempting to download a file using his DSL connection.
-This was also a 30 second commercial, but it is currently lost media.

 The Slowskys are a national television advertising campaign for Comcast Cable's Xfinity broadband Internet service.
 The ads feature an animatronic turtle couple, Bill and Karolyn Slowsky.
 The ads are based on the idea that DSL, which Xfinity claims is slower than their service, is only fast enough for people who like things very slow.
 In the television ads, the two turtles are usually shown together explaining why they are so happy with DSL service, and that if they got Xfinity, it would be far too fast for them.

 Comedian Andrew Donnelly is the voice of Bill Slowsky and actress (and former member of The Groundlings) Rachael Harris provides the voice for Karolyn.
 Son Bill Slowsky Jr. (featured in a reboot campaign starting in May 2019) is voiced by musician Lucas Grabeel.

 The characters were created by Goodby Silverstein & Partners of San Francisco, produced by RSA, puppeteered by Stan Winston.
 The campaign won the gold Effie Award in 2007.
 The puppeteered turtles were later turned into CGI turtles for the 2019 reboot.

-As of now, one commercial is lost.
-Almost every single piece of Slowskys lost media has been found except for the Bill's Slow Learning series, a webseries exclusive to the Slowskys website in which Bill reacts to learning activity videos.
-This was only seen for a few seconds in the demo reel for the website.
-The "Loading" commercial is still lost to this day.

 The entire Comcast Slowskys portfolio is on the Effie.com website, but users are required to register or purchase a subscription in order to unlock some of the material.